eraxe/echoDB/README.md

 ## Configuration

-SDBTT configuration is stored in `~/.sdbtt/config.conf` and can be modified directly or through the interactive interface.
+echoDB configuration is stored in `~/.echoDB/config.conf` and can be modified directly or through the interactive interface.

 ## License